fortinet-fortisoar/connector-qualys-web-application-scanner/docs/QualysWebApplicationScannerConnectorDoc-v1.0.0.md

 <tr><td>Search Scans</td><td>Returns a list of scans on web applications which are in the user’s scope.
 Input parameters are optional and act as filters.
 Permissions required - User must have WAS module enabled.
 User account must have these permissions: Access Permission API Access.
 The output includes scans in the user's scope.</td><td>search_scans <br/>Investigation</td></tr>
 <tr><td>Get Scan Details</td><td>Retrieves details for a scan on a web application which is in the user’s scope.
 Permissions required - User must have WAS module enabled.
 User account must have these permissions: Access Permission “API Access”.
 The output includes authentication records in the user's scope.</td><td>get_scan_details <br/>Investigation</td></tr>
 <tr><td>Launch Scans</td><td>Launches web application scanning.
 You can scan any number of web applications as a Multi-Scan through API.
 Permissions required - User must have WAS module enabled.
 User account must have these permissions: Access Permission “API Access” and “Launch WAS Scan“.
 The output includes scan targets in the user's scope.</td><td>launch_scans <br/>Investigation</td></tr>
-<tr><td>Retrieve Scan Status</td><td>Retrieve the status of a scan on a web application which is in the user’s scope.</td><td>retrieve_scan_status <br/>Investigation</td></tr>
+<tr><td>Get Scan Status</td><td>Retrieve the status of a scan on a web application which is in the user’s scope.</td><td>retrieve_scan_status <br/>Investigation</td></tr>
-<tr><td>Retrieve Scan Results</td><td>Retrieve the results of a scan on a web application which is in the user’s scope.
+<tr><td>Get Scan Results</td><td>Retrieve the results of a scan on a web application which is in the user’s scope.
 Permissions required - User must have WAS module enabled.
 User account must have these permissions: Access Permission “API Access”.
 The output includes scan targets in the user's scope.</td><td>retrieve_scan_results <br/>Investigation</td></tr>
 <tr><td>Delete Scan</td><td>Delete an existing scan on a web application which is in the user’s scope.
 You can delete any scan in your account that is not running.
 Permissions required - User must have WAS module enabled.
 User account must have these permissions: Access Permission “API Access” and ”Delete WAS scan” permission.
 The scan to be deleted must be within the user’s scope.</td><td>delete_scan <br/>Investigation</td></tr>
-<tr><td>Count Web Applications</td><td>Returns the total number of web applications in the user’s account.
+<tr><td>Get Web Applications Count</td><td>Returns the total number of web applications in the user’s account.
 Input parameters are optional and are used to filter the number of web applications included in the count.
 Permissions required - User must have WAS module enabled.
 User account must have these permissions: Access Permission “API Access”.
 The count includes web applications in the user's scope.</td><td>count_webapp <br/>Investigation</td></tr>
 <tr><td>Search Web Applications</td><td>Returns a list of web applications which are in the user’s scope.
 Permissions required - User must have WAS module enabled.
 User account must have these permissions: Access Permission “API Access”.
 The output includes web applications in the user's scope.</td><td>search_webapp <br/>Investigation</td></tr>
 <tr><td>Get Web Application Details</td><td>Returns details for a web application which is in the user’s scope.
 The web application screenshot, when available, is included in the output in the “screenshot” element as a base64 encoded binary string.
 This string needs to be converted before a user can decode and view the image file (.jpg).
 Permissions required - User must have WAS module enabled.
 User account must have these permissions: Access Permission “API Access”.
 The output includes web applications in the user's scope.</td><td>get_webapp_details <br/>Investigation</td></tr>
 <tr><td>Create Web Application</td><td>Creates a new web application.
 Permissions required - User must have WAS module enabled.
 User account must have these permissions: Access Permission “API Access” and WAS Asset Permission “Create Web Asset”.
 The output includes web applications in the user's scope.
 If you want to add postman collection files, you must have the 'ENABLE_POSTMAN_COLLECTION' option enabled for your account.
 If this option is not enabled, contact Qualys Support to enable this option.
 When only “name” and “url” are specified: